darkoperator/Posh-Sysmon/README.md

 ```
 # Change Log
 ## Version 0.4
+* Added Get-SysmonEventData to get the Event Data information as custom object for selected Event Types.
+## Version 0.4
 Version 3.0 is a full re-write om how rules work and new event types.
 This update is SysMon 3.0 only.
 If you wish to work on SysMon 2.0 rules I recommend you use version 0.3 version of the module.
 * When creating a new sysmon rule it will allow you to enable logging of event types supported.
 * Checks that it is only working with the proper XML schema for the rules.